anderson-github-classroom-2021-spring/csc-466-student/labs/Lab6.md

 df.head()
 ```

-**Exercise 1.** Read the descriptions of the features above, and come up with 2-3 reasonable questions with corresponding methods to test them.
-The only one that you cannot write, is the one we will do as a class, which I use as an example here:
+**Problem 1.** Read the descriptions of the features above, and come up with 2-3 reasonable questions with corresponding methods to test them.
+The only one that you cannot write, is the one I write below:

 Example questions:
 * Are there any definitive subgroupings (i.e., clusters) of towns in the dataset?